 It doesn’t matter how you generate it but if you didn’t then be ready for the hard time you face while traveling the world.
-Generating passive income through freelancing platforms, by your own business, or running a travel blog can potentially help you to accommodate yourself in this long journey.
+Generating passive income through freelancing platforms, by your own business, making money on youtube, or by running a travel blog can potentially help you to accommodate yourself in this long journey.

-Further, if you’re on the verge of your career where you enable to telecommute or do work for your virtual client then fortunately you are one step ahead.
+Further, if you’re on the verge of a career where you enable to telecommute or do work for your virtual client then fortunately you are one step ahead.